 BCPOS rangers patrol trails on a regular basis.
 For the very latest information on trail closures and conditions, we urge to visit their website at or sign up for tweets: @BoulderCountyOS.

 For a better understanding of where equestrians are allowed on BCPOS properties, check out the BATCO Map (see above for ordering information).

 City of Boulder Open Space and Mountain Parks (OSMP)

 OSMP has about 127 miles of trails on about 45,000 acres surrounding the City of Boulder.
 Until relatively recently, all of those trails were open to horses.
 But with increasing urbanization over the years, various political decisions have been made which have resulted in fewer trails for horses and even fewer places where equestrians can park their horse trailers.
 Those that are left, however, are wonderful—and include Doudy Draw, Flatirons Vista, Springbrook Mesa, Goshawk Ridge, Mesa Trail, South Boulder Creek, Greenbelt Plateau, Marshall Mesa, Boulder Valley Ranch, East Boulder, and White Rocks.
 Equestrians have the opportunity to be good ambassadors for continuing our historic enjoyment of this program.
 Check out the BATCO map for OSMP trails that are open to horses.

-Note: Equestrians are currently not eligible for off-trail visitation in many areas—even in areas where other recreationists are allowed.
+A note about Off-Trail Use for Equestrians: Equestrians are currently allowed off-trail in some areas but not in others—even in areas where other recreationists are allowed.
 Designated trails have been marked with signs that include a trail name.
 OSMP plans to designate more HCAs in the system as future planning processes are completed.